fabian894/appointment-booking-system/README.md

 ## Run the backend project using
 ng serve

-## database
+## Database Dump Script
 i have attached my database script.
 Open and paste it on your sql workbench, and execute it.
 It will create the tables

 note: i have attached the API documentation on the repository containing all the endpoints created **(file name: appointment booking system api endpoint documentation.postman_collection)**.
 Kindly open it on postman and run/test the each endpoints provided on it.

-Thank you
+Thank you.

 **Application Workflow**

-Register - Fill in all the credentials
+**Register** - Fill in all the credentials
 Login either as admin or user, depending on what you selected upon registration.
-If Selected User you will be route to the booking page where you book for an appointment If admin you will be route to the admin dashboard and view all registered users, all booked appointments, create user
+If Selected User you will be route to the booking page where you book for an appointment If admin you will be route to the admin dashboard and view all registered users, all booked appointments, create user if necessary

-please note that you must be a registered member to be able to book an appointment as a user or access the booking and user records as admin
+## please note that you must be a registered member to be able to book an appointment as a user or access the booking and user records as admin as this is role-based and you will be authenticated upon login

 **Justification for chosen approach **